-Use services - The Home and Community Care (HACC) program offered at Baw Baw Shire Council provide a range of basic services designed to support frail older people, people with disabilities, and carers, to stay active, independent and living at home for as long as possible.
+Use services - The Commonwealth Home Support Program is funded by the Australian Government Department of Social Services and is for people aged over 65 (or over 50 for Indigenous Australians).
+It provides a range of basic services designed to support frail older people, people with disabilities, and carers, to stay active, independent and living at home for as long as possible.
 Supporting people to stay active, involved and doing as much for themselves as possible, is proven to help people stay more independent, with a greater sense of control and wellbeing.

 Keep in touch with trusted family and friends